-It helps to keep an exercise diary.
-This will remind you when you last did your exercises and is a place to note anything you want to ask or tell your exercise instructor.
+It sometimes helps to keep an exercise diary.
+This will remind you when you last did your exercises and is a place to note anything you want to remember or if you are part of an exercise group, you may want to share with your Otago Exercise Programme Leader.